Dr Bernd Ploderer

 Professional Development

-- In 2017 I graduated with a Graduate Certificate in Academic Practice (GCAP), QUT, Brisbane.
+- In 2017 he graduated with a Graduate Certificate in Academic Practice (GCAP), QUT, Brisbane.
 GCAP is a continuing professional education course for staff working in higher education to develop knowledge, skills, and professional values in the key areas of: learning and teaching, research, and career planning and development.

 Experience